omni-us/pagexml/doc/PageXML-API.md

 #### Parameters
 * `feats` OpenCV matrix containing the features.

-* `file` File name of where to write the features.
+* `fname` File name of where to write the features.

 # struct `iF1`